Strategy, Creative and Curious

 Nike tell stories about sporting endeavour that we aspire to, Apple tell us to ‘Think Different’, Virgin’s narrative is about disrupting conventions for the better and Uber is ‘changing how the world moves’.

 A key factor to note here is ‘authenticity’.
 Movies can suspend disbelief, but with the people and brands we admire we want authentic behaviour and emotion.
+All the above brands are doing this – Apple think differently, Virgin are disruptive and Uber has changed how the world moves.

 We need to believe it or it will appear ‘fake’ and we won’t connect and in some cases it will repel us.